Cause And Effect Relationships – Bad Bite Dentures

 Understandably, by reviewing the adjacent photo closely, our patient was ecstatic with her new teeth.
 She felt great, looked great… and had new teeth that only her closest friends and family knew…. were dentures.

 Dentures can be attractive, feel comfortable and most importantly… NOT look like dentures.
-Having access to technologies and more importantly, creative experience, can really make a difference.
+Having access to technologies and more importantly, a creative experience can really make a difference.